Kenneth McKellar and the Traditional Songs of Scotland

 Burns had multiple relationships with women but married a woman named Jean Amour.
 He died at the early age of thirty-seven after an illness.
 There has been much speculation about the cause of his death.
 Modern researchers feel that the most likely cause was bacterial endocarditis.
 This condition involves inflammation of the inner lining of the heart.
 It may also involve inflammation of the heart valves.

-Robbert Burns didn't receive much education, but he was a serious thinker and often a careful craftsman when he created his poems.
+Robert Burns didn't receive much education, but he was a serious thinker and often a careful craftsman when he created his poems.
 His poetry was loved by people in all social ranks.
-Burns wrote poems about love (a popular pursuit of his), friendship, work and culture.
+Burns wrote poems about love (a popular pursuit of his), friendship, work, and culture.
 Some of his poems were written in the Scottish dialect.

-Many people are familiar with at least one item of Burn's work because he wrote the lyrics of Auld Lang Syne.
+Many people are familiar with at least one item of Robbie Burn's work because he wrote the lyrics of Auld Lang Syne.
 This song is traditionally sung in many countries at midnight on New Year's Eve to say farewell to the old year.
 Burns wrote his song lyrics to accompany traditional Scottish airs.
-However, the music for Auld Lang Syne that is generally used today is not the music that Burns chose.
+The music for Auld Lang Syne that is generally used today is not the music that Burns chose.